mminer/mminer.github.com/_posts/2015-01-25-docker-dev-environment-for-web-app.md

 If all goes well your browser displays "Hello World!" as expected.
 Brilliant.

 At this point we can push the image to the Docker Hub (or a private registry) and deploy it live.
-However, we have a problem: when we update our code, our changes aren't reflected by the running server without another build + run.
+But we have a problem: when we update our code, our changes aren't reflected by the running server without another build + run.
 Fast though the build process is thanks to Docker's caching, re-running these steps becomes tedious quickly.

 ## Autoreload